The rogue state

 Supreme Inequality

-new book examines the historical tendency of the supreme court to serve the rich rather than the humble, and a recent case seemed to confirm this, when the court blessed Mr Trump's "wealth test" for immigrants by striking down lower court injunctions preventing its implementation pending appeals.
+A new book examines the historical tendency of the supreme court to serve the rich rather than the humble, and a recent case seemed to confirm this, when the court blessed Mr Trump's "wealth test" for immigrants by striking down lower court injunctions preventing its implementation pending appeals.

-Strangely, the fact one has applied for a green card may now be a basis for denying it
+Strangely, the fact one has applied for a green card may now be a basis for denying it.

 Think about that.